06/17/2021 by MBA Prep Coach 1 Comment

 You Now + MBA = Goal

 My point here is that school rankings are nothing more than journalistic fodder.
 Review employment stats and alumni placements.
 Take a close look at instruction type.
 What works best for you?
 What is the feeling you get when you’re on campus?
-Or when you watch student-created You Tube videos?
+Or when you watch student-created YouTube videos?
 Pay attention to that.
 Do you feel a sense of expansion or contraction?
 What commonalities do you notice among alumni that you speak with?
-Do they all seem serious, playful, creative or formal?
-Spend time learning about your values and choose in accordance with those make sure you are happy and successful in b-school.
+Do they all seem serious, playful, creative, or formal?
+Spend time learning about your values and choose in accordance with those that will make sure you are happy and successful in b-school.

 Getting down to the nuts and bolts.
-I personally find it unimaginable to pick a b-school site unseen, this is a lifetime affiliation, and that is like getting married at first sight.
+I personally find it unimaginable to pick a b-school sight unseen – that is like getting married at first sight (and if you have seen the TV show you know how badly that can turn out).
+This is a lifetime affiliation.
+No divorce allowed.
 I urge you to make the campus visits happen.
-However, if you are living in the middle of Zambia, like one of my clients, it might not be an option.
-I would encourage you to take full advantage of social media, You Tube in particular.
-Locate the student-produced videos that give you a snapshot of what it feels like to be there.
+However, if you are living in the middle of Zambia, like one of my clients, or Covid restrictions are still making that difficult, it might not be an option.
+I would encourage you to take full advantage of social media, YouTube in particular.
+Locate the student videos that give you a snapshot of what it feels like to be there.
 School culture varies widely.
 Most student-run organizations have a Facebook presence; reach out, take an interest.
 Set up a “school research” email and sign up for everything.

 Now, what to do with this research?
 Well, once you’ve shortlisted schools, look for activities that will help you become a strong, viable candidate for your post-MBA goal.
 Strategically identify the activities best suited to bring about the +MBA transformation for you.
-As for the applications.
-Go more deep than wide.
-Discuss a few things in depth in your applications rather than packing in a bunch of random crap.
-I’ve read hundreds of essays and believe me, discussing a dozen clubs you plan to start on campus in a 500-word essay makes you look like an unrealistic idiot.
+As for the applications, go deep rather than wide.
+Spend words discussing a few things in depth, as opposed to packing in random crap.
+I’ve read hundreds of essays and believe me, writing a 500-word essay about a dozen clubs you plan to start on campus makes you look like an unrealistic idiot.
 You will have to spread your time between classes, recruitment, networking, clubs, externships, mentorship, speaking events, the list goes on.